UPP Chairman dies as fracas mars Anambra guber primaries — Nigeria Today

 UPP Chairman dies as fracas mars Anambra guber primaries

-A ward chairman from Nkwelle Ezunaka in Oyi local government identified as Uwakwe Mmaduabukwu, on Saturday collapsed and died during the Anambra governorship primaries of the United Progressive Party, UPP.
+A WARD chairman from Nkwelle Ezunaka in Oyi local government identified as Uwakwe Mmaduabukwu, on Saturdaycollapsed and died during the Anambra governorship primaries of the United Progressive Party, UPP.
 All efforts to revive him proved abortive as many others were reportedly injured.
-A delegate of the Party, Peter Okolidoh, told reporters: “The UPP primaries […]
+A delegate of the Party, Peter Okolidoh, told reporters: “The UPP primaries turned […]

 Do you something awesome to share with the world?
 Click here to share